hindu-comm/weblogs/manasataramgini/2017/10/2017-10-15_the-story-of-the-orissan-cycle-vala.md

 lies the difference between the ability to make life or not.
 The one exception being certain clays, which some have seen as a possible Si based form of life.”
-L: “Ah\! talking of clays I forgot to show you this.”
+L: “Ah! talking of clays I forgot to show you this.”
 She pulled out a bottle with an interestingly colored clay in it.
 “This one is from Sagaradurga.”
 Somakhya prepared a mount of the clay under the microscope and remarked: “You see those crystals are believed to be part of a